sergio-villanueva/cinema-room-rest-service/README.md

 # Cinema Room Rest Service
 A REST Service that delivers common functionality for both users and managers to interface with.
 This API was built using the Spring Framework and follows the Model-View-Controller design pattern.
+Project code is found under the "cinema-room-rest-service/Cinema Room REST Service/task/" path.
 ## Endpoint Definitions

 - "/seats": handles GET requests and returns the information about the movie theatre.